 - Discuss your next careers steps with your supervisor, the Careers Office and other people.
 Our network of industrial and academic contacts might be useful in this

 - Undertake a few hours of undergraduate teaching

 - Attend the Viva Preparation workshop

 - Submit your thesis within four years

 - Celebrate the completion of your PhD.

-Most PhD funding is for 3 years (sometimes extensions for a few more months can be obtained).
-However, it is possible to go beyond this date on an unfunded basis, but ALL PhDs must be submitted before the end of 4 years.
-Extensions beyond 4 years will only be given by the University in exceptional circumstances.
+Most PhD funding is for three years (sometimes extensions for a few more months can be obtained).
+However, it is possible to go beyond this date on an unfunded basis, but all PhDs must be submitted before the end of four years.
+Extensions beyond four years will only be given by the University in exceptional circumstances.

 What our students say